adrianFD22/adrianFD22.github.io/content/sections/2_CV/index.md

 ## Talks and posters

 2025
+:   Talk: *Multiplying matrices using codes* at the Graduate Workshop on Linear Algebra over Finite Fields & Applications in ICERM.

 :   Talk: *Computing the Clifford defect for some families of semigroups* at the International Meeting on Commutative Monoids 2025.

 :   Talk: *Distributed matrix multiplication with straggler tolerance using one point algebraic geometry codes* at SIAM Conference on Applied Algebraic Geometry (AG25).